RoshanPShetty/Anime-Plug/README.md

 >Join the [Discord Server](https://discord.gg/CJ34vpzU) for upcoming updates or to just say Hi.

 # Background
-I started Anime Senpai as a side project in first week of April, 2021 because of the frustration of not finding a single API service that provides underrated anime.
+I started Anime Plug as a side project in first week of April, 2021 because of the frustration of not finding a single API service that provides underrated anime.
-So I created Anime Senpai that would help the community to feel some underappreciated works of art.
+So I created Anime Plug that would help the community to feel some underappreciated works of art.
 I created the entire API from scratch.

 # Support